Tadayoshi Kohno

+Tadayoshi Kohno is an American computer scientist.
+He is a professor at Georgetown University.
+His research concerns computer security and privacy.

 Education and career

-Kohno earned his bachelor of science degree from University of Colorado and his Ph.D. from University of California San Diego.
+Kohno earned his bachelor of science degree from University of Colorado Boulder in 1999 and his Ph.D. from University of California San Diego in 2006.

-Kohno is a professor in the Paul G. Allen School of Computer Science & Engineering; adjunct professor in the school of Electrical and Computer Engineering, the School of Information, and the School of Law; associate director for Diversity, Equity, Inclusion, and Access in the Allen School; co-director of the Security & Privacy Research Lab; and co-director of the Tech Policy Lab.
+Kohno was a professor in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
+He also held positions as an adjunct professor in the school of Electrical and Computer Engineering, the School of Information, and the School of Law; associate director for Diversity, Equity, Inclusion, and Access in the Allen School; co-director of the Security & Privacy Research Lab; and co-director of the Tech Policy Lab.